Numerical study of the transverse stability of line solitons of the Zakharov-Kuznetsov equations: Conclusion

 \section{Conclusion}

-In this paper we have presented a detailed numerical study of perturbations of line solitons on $\mathbb{T}^{2}$ approximating a situation on $\mathbb{R}_{x}\times \mathbb{T}_{y}$.
+In this paper we have presented a detailed numerical study of perturbations of line solitons on $\mathbb{T}^{2}$ approximating a situation on $\mathbb{R}\times \mathbb{T}_{L}$.
 We consider perturbations being localised both in $x$ and $y$ and perturbations localised in $x$, but periodic in $y$, i.e., deformed line solitons.
-It was shown that the line soliton is stable for $c$ smaller than some critical velocity $c^{*}$, also in $L^{2}$ critical and supercritical cases.
+It was shown that the line soliton is stable for $c$ smaller than some critical speed $c^{*}$, also in $L^{2}$ critical and supercritical cases (but subcritical in 1D).
 In the latter cases, the precise value of $c^{*}$ appears to be unknown.
 For values of $c>c^{*}$, the line soliton appears to be unstable against lump formation.
-Since the lunps are known to be strongly unstable in the critical and supercritical cases, a blow-up was observed in these settings.
+Since the lumps are known to be strongly unstable in the critical and supercritical cases, a blow-up in finite time was observed in these settings.

-An interesting question would be to determine the value of the critical velocity $c^{*}$ which is numerically difficult, but could be accessible analytically.
+An interesting question would be to determine the value of the critical speed $c^{*}$ which is numerically difficult, but could be accessible analytically.
 Since the ZK equation can also be studied in 3D, the 2D lumps can be extended to line solitons of the 3D ZK equation.
 The transverse stability of these solutions will be studied numerically in an ensuing work.